 Find out which deck stain is ranked best!

-Note: This is the first version of our most popular article on DeckStainHelp.com.
-We help by guiding consumers in finding a high quality and low maintenance deck stain based on a series of questions.
-This article alone had had over 11,000 Q&A questions to date.
-We have updated this article by including some answers to our most popular questions.
+This is the updated version of our most popular article on DeckStainHelp.com.
+We help by guiding consumers in finding a high-quality and low-maintenance deck stain based on a series of questions.
+This article alone has had over 20,000 Q&A questions and over 700 Star Rating/Reviews to date.

 What is the Best Deck Stain?

 This is the most popular question that deck owners have.
-Unfortunately there is not a “best” deck stain out there.
-There are products that are better then others, but there is not one that will outperform every other stain.
+Unfortunately, there is not a “best” deck stain out there.
+There are products that are better than others, but there is not one that will outperform every other stain.

-To understand a deck stain and its potential longevity, we should first look at the main reasons deck stains fail:
+To understand a deck stain and its potential longevity, we should first look at the primary reasons deck stains fail:

-Once we figure out the main reasons for failure, then we should research what stains would work well for your deck.
-This is the difficult part, so lets get started!
+Once we figure out the primary reasons for failure, then we should research what stains would work well for your deck.
+This is the tough part, so let us get started!